Li Xi: Central Commission for Discipline Inspection

 In October 2022, following the first plenary session of the 20th Central Committee of the Chinese Communist Party, Li was appointed to the 20th Politburo Standing Committee of the Chinese Communist Party.
 Li also succeeded Zhao Leji as Secretary of the Central Commission for Discipline Inspection.
-Following his ascension to the Politburo Standing Committee, Li was succeeded by Huang Kunming on October 28, 2022, as the Party Secretary of Guangdong.
+Li was succeeded by Huang Kunming as the Party Secretary of Guangdong.

 In March 2023, the CCDI announced a round of self-inspection, which Li called an "important political task" to ensure its power is not abused.
 He called on cadres to "clean up, rectify and purify the organization" and take "most powerful measures and most decisive action".
 In the same month, the CCDI started an investigation campaign in the China Investment Corporation, the China Development Bank, the Agricultural Development Bank of China, the China Everbright Group and the People's Insurance Company of China, which Li said would solve outstanding issues in the financial industry.
-On 1 September 2023, Li gave a keynote address at the 11th National Congress of Returned Overseas Chinese and Their Relatives, where he called on overseas Chinese to "resolutely oppose independence and promote reunification" with Taiwan.
+On 1 September 2023, Li gave a keynote address at the 11th National Congress of Returned Overseas Chinese and Their Relatives, where he called on overseas Chinese to "resolutely oppose" the independence of Taiwan and "promote reunification".
 He praised overseas Chinese for various contributions to China, called on them to join achieving the CCP's second centenary goals, and described them as a bridge between China and their countries of residence.

-In October 2023, the 2023 Belt and Road Forum convened in Beijing, where Li Xi engaged with President Ruto of Kenya, Prime Minister Kakar of Pakistan, and President Khürelsükh of Mongolia, who attended the forum, to discuss enhancing anti-corruption collaboration among China, Kenya, Pakistan, and Mongolia.
-Same month, Li called on investigations to five departments: the Ministry of Science and Technology, the Ministry of Industry and Information Technology, the State-owned Assets Supervision and Administration Commission, the State Administration of Science, Technology and Industry for National Defense, and the State Tobacco Monopoly Administration – as well as 26 state-owned enterprises, and said the CCDI would strengthen supervision of department and SOE heads, as well as increase collaboration with audit, financial, statistics, petition and other departments.
-Li attended the Group of 77 summit in Havana, Cuba later in the month, the highest-ranking delegation of China to the summit in years.
-During the summit, Li said China wanted to work with developing countries to make global governance fairer, also saying "certain countries" imposed unilateral sanctions that damaged the Global South.
+In October 2023, the Belt and Road Forum convened in Beijing, where Li Xi engaged with President Ruto of Kenya, Prime Minister Kakar of Pakistan, and President Khürelsükh of Mongolia and discussed joint anti-corruption efforts.
+In the same month, Li called on investigations to five departments: the Ministry of Science and Technology, the Ministry of Industry and Information Technology, the State-owned Assets Supervision and Administration Commission, the State Administration of Science, Technology and Industry for National Defense, and the State Tobacco Monopoly Administration – as well as 26 state-owned enterprises, and said the CCDI would strengthen supervision of department and SOE heads, as well as increase collaboration with audit, financial, statistics, petition and other departments.
+Li attended the Group of 77 summit in Havana, Cuba later in the month.
+During the summit, Li said that China wanted to work with developing countries to make global governance fairer, and that "certain countries" imposed unilateral sanctions that damaged the Global South.
 Li also visited Brazil and Egypt.
-In November 2023, he met with Central Inspection Commission of the Communist Party of Vietnam Chairman Trần Cẩm Tú, where they promised to increase cooperation in anti-corruption.
+In November 2023, he met with Central Inspection Commission of the Communist Party of Vietnam Chairman Trần Cẩm Tú and promised together to increase cooperation in anti-corruption.